 Day 3: Jasna Gora Monastery – Krakow

 Just after breakfast our driver will pick you up from your hotel and take directly to Czestochowa.
 This is where Jasna Gora Monastery, the most famous shrine in Poland is located.
 It contains miraculous icon of Our Lady of Czestochowa and is the third largest Catholic pilgrimage site in the world after Rome and Lourdes.
 Jasna Gora sightseeing lasts ca. 1,5 hours.
 Then you will continue your journey to the South.
 You will reach Krakow after ca. 2,5 hours and here you will spend next four nights.
-The driver will drop you off at your hotel in Krakow.
+The driver will drop you off at your hotel.
+Overnight in Krakow

 Day 4: Krakow & Chopin Concert

 You will start the day from gently walk through the charming streets of Krakow’s Old Town.
 This will be the great opportunity to see major highlights such as renaissance Cloth Hall (Sukiennice) where you can buy some souvenirs, St. Mary’s Church with its magnificent Gothic altar made by Wit Stwosz or impressive Barbican.
 You will listen to the bugle call and walk around the beautifull market square.
 Then you will head for Collegium Maius, the oldest building of the Jagiellonian University which is a gem of 15th century Gothic architecture.
 Finally you will reach the Wawel Hill where the magnificent castle raises.
 In the evening we will invite you for a Chopin Piano Concert & a glass of wine.
-Overnight in Krakow
+Overnight in Krakow.

 Day 5: Auschwitz Concentration Camp – Wieliczka Salt Mine